mrcavalcanti/mosaicoo/docs/sources/installation/rpm.md

 ### Install from binary .tar.gz file

 Download the latest [`.tar.gz` file](https://grafana.com/grafana/download?platform=linux) and extract it.
-The files are extracted into a folder named after the Grafana version that you downloaded.
+The files are extracted into a folder named after the Mosaicoo version that you downloaded.
 This folder contains all files required to run Grafana.
 There are no init scripts or install scripts in this package.

 ```bash
 wget <tar.gz package url>